rmehner/setup-postgres/README.md

 # setup-postgres

-Faster than fast setup for postgresql in a Github action.
+Fast (really fast), cross-platform, unconfined setup for Postgres in GitHub Actions.

+Works for all OSs and architectures supported by GitHub Actions!

 # Features

-- [x] Installs postgresql binaries (in PATH) for use in steps, fast!
+- [x] Binaries installed, in PATH, fast!
-- [x] Starts a postgresql server in fast-mode*, fast!
+- [x] Starts postgres in fast-mode*, fast!
-- [x] Configures environment variables for use in steps, fast!
+- [x] Environment variables setup for use in steps, fast!
-- [x] It's fast! >10x faster install and setup than other actions, complete in ~1-2 seconds!

-See our `Test action.yml` steps [here](https://github.com/bmizerany/setup-postgres/actions) for comparison.
+No Docker, no non-portable package managers.
+Just the binaries you need, installed and ready to do, fast!

 # Usage